recesser/recesser/README.md

 skaffold run
 ```

-To run the CLI locally, you can compile it from the source code.
-You need to have the Rust toolchain
+You can run the CLI directly from the source code.
-installed for this:

 ```bash
 cargo run -p recesser-cli -- help